iamola/uniserver/UniController/README.md

  1. Create a new folder for example z_controller
- 2. Download the latest version of Uniform Server ZeroXI for example 14_0_0_ZeroXIV.exe and save to folder z_controller
+ 2. Download the latest version of Uniform Server ZeroXI for example 14_0_1_ZeroXIV.exe and save to folder z_controller
- 3. Double click on downloaded file (14_0_0_ZeroXIV.exe) this extracts Uniform Server ZeroXI
+ 3. Double click on downloaded file (14_0_1_ZeroXIV.exe) this extracts Uniform Server ZeroXI
- 4. Download and copy file UniController_1_0_2_src.exe to folder z_controller
+ 4. Download the source from Githun to the folder z_controller
- 5. Navigate into folder z_controller and double click on UniController_1_0_2_src.exe this adds the project source code.
- 6. Note: Two new folders are created synapse and unicon_images Project source code is added to folder z_controller.
+ 5. Note: Two new folders are created synapse and unicon_images Project source code is added to folder z_controller.
- 7. That completes working environment creation.
+ 6. That completes working environment creation.

 ###  Compiling UniController